Course Overview

 - Fibre Channel over IP

-- Storage Area Network (SAN) Design Options
+- SAN Design Options

 Implementing FCoE Unified Fabric

-- Fibre Channel over Ethernet
+- Fibre Channel over Ethernet Overview

 - Describing FCoE